-Many businesses have received and benefitted from Paycheck Protection Program (PPP) loan funding during the pandemic, but the rules on loan forgiveness have continued to evolve.
+Many businesses have received and benefitted from Paycheck Protection Program (PPP) loan funding during the pandemic.
+Many may also be applying for a second PPP draw under the recent passing of the Consolidated Appropriations Act, 2021.
+The rules for ownership changes and rules on loan forgiveness have continued to evolve.
 On October 2, the SBA published a Procedural Notice regarding “change of ownership” in the event that a PPP loan is still outstanding at the time of the sale of a business.
-It was obvious from the loan documentation that was originally signed, that the sale of a business would be problematic while the loan was still outstanding.
+It was obvious from the originally signed loan documents, that the sale of a business would be problematic while the loan was still outstanding.
 Borrowers and advisors have been anxiously awaiting clarification.
 Highlighted below are the primary areas that were defined.

 How does the SBA define “change of ownership”?